hyperledger-labs/business-partner-agent/scripts/DEMO-2-BPs.md

 docker pull universalresolver/uni-resolver-web:latest
 docker-compose -f docker-compose.yml up
 ```

+This runs a local universal resolver with only one plug-in (for the BCovrin ledger) to reduce local system requirements.

 Once the uni resolver is running you should be able to curl a DID on the ledger, for example: